New River (Kanawha River tributary): Plants

 New River Gorge lies at the core of the largest remaining block of relatively unfragmented, mid-latitude forest in the world.
 The gorge section of New River supports the most diverse plant assemblage of any river gorge in the central and southern Appalachians.
 This is due, in part, to the moisture gradient extremes that exist between the rim and river.
 This portion of southern West Virginia falls within the Mixed Mesophytic Forest Region.
 Recognized forest types include oak-hickory, mixed oak, oak-maple, oak-yellow pine, hemlock-hardwoods, northern hardwoods, cove hardwoods, and bottomland and floodplain hardwoods.

-Also located in the gorge is the rare Appalachian Flatrock plant community which includes sedges, cedars and pines.
+Also located in the gorge is the rare Appalachian Flatrock plant community, which includes sedges, cedars and pines.
 This plant assemblage occurs on flat sandstone ledges along the New River and is dependent on the scouring caused by occasional flooding for its long-term integrity.

 Animals

 A wide variety of animals live in and around the New River, the Gorge, and the surrounding forests.
 The New River has long served as a migration corridor for both plants and animals.
 For this reason, animals more commonly found much farther south may reach the northern extent of their range in the New River Gorge area.
 Likewise, animals more commonly associated with the northern forests may reach the southern extent of their range in this area.
 Other animals are found only in the New River area.
 These species, called endemics, were isolated from similar populations by the steep, rugged terrain of New River Gorge and/or the tumultuous rapids and waterfalls of New River.
 Thus isolated, these animals evolved to be adapted to the unique circumstances of New River Gorge.

 Approximately 65 species of mammals are known to occur in the New River Gorge area, such as beaver, mink, muskrat, river otter.
-Continuous forest, abandoned mine portals, rivers and streams provide habitat for a diverse variety of amphibians like hellbenders (large aquatic salamanders).
+Continuous forest, abandoned mine portals, rivers and streams provide habitat for a diverse variety of amphibians like hellbenders (the largest aquatic salamanders in the United States).
 There are nearly 40 species of reptiles like the eastern fence lizard, five-lined skinks, copperhead snake, black rat snake, river cooter, stinkpot turtles (common musk turtle) and snapping turtles.
-And many Benthic Macroinvertebrates including worm, crustaceans and immature forms of aquatic insects such as dragon fly, stonefly and mayfly nymphs.
+And many benthic macroinvertebrates including worms, crustaceans and immature forms of aquatic insects, such as dragon fly, stonefly and mayfly nymphs.

 The New River and the gorge area provides critical habitat for birds such as bald eagles, osprey, great blue herons, kingfishers, numerous ducks and migrating waterfowl like loons, cormorants, hooded mergansers and other migratory birds including the Cerulean warbler, a species in decline elsewhere in its range.

 Fish

-The New River basin has seven endemic species of fish, which are the: Appalachia darter, bigmouth chub, bluestone sculpin, candy darter, Kanawha darter, Kanawha minnow, and New River shiner.
+The New River basin has eight endemic species of fish, which are the Appalachia darter, bigmouth chub, bluestone sculpin, candy darter, Kanawha sculpin, Kanawha darter, Kanawha minnow, and New River shiner.